-Canon 40D versus Canon 750D
+Canon 40D vs 750D

-The Canon EOS 40D and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were revealed to the public, respectively, in August 2007 and February 2015.
+The Canon EOS 40D and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were announced, respectively, in August 2007 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 40D has a resolution of 10.1 megapixel, whereas the 750D provides 24 MP.
+The 40D has a resolution of 10.1 megapixels, whereas the 750D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is notably smaller (15 percent) than the Canon 40D.
 Moreover, the 750D is markedly lighter (32 percent) than the 40D.
 In this context, it is worth noting that neither the 40D nor the 750D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Canon 40D||146 mm||108 mm||74 mm||822 g||750||n||Aug 2007||1,299||ebay.com|

 |7.||Canon 700D||133 mm||100 mm||79 mm||580 g||440||n||Mar 2013||649||ebay.com|